BCATML's Annual Celebrating Languages Conference

 Returning to Our Central Question

-At the beginning of this presentation, I asked: "To what extent could AI integration in FSL classrooms redefine the teacher's role?"
 After four months of implementation, data analysis, and countless student stories, I can confidently answer: Profoundly, but not in the way many fear.

 Key Conclusions